sanyuzhang/Youtuber-Scanner/README.md

 The web UI will parse users' queries, then trigger correct intent, which will then handled by backend, generating proper response.

-## How to use

-This project involves 2 parts: Alexa Skill and a backend

 ### Backend Setups

 #### Install Dependency